Gulistan-e-Johar: Infrastructure

 The neighborhood is characterized by a comprehensive network of roads, public transport, and utilities.
-Numerous apartment blocks rise from its landscape, catering to various socio-economic classes.
-Gulistan-e-Jauhar houses an array of educational institutions, from public and private schools to colleges and universities, including the University of Karachi and Habib University.
+Gulistan-e-Jauhar houses amany educational institutions, from public and private schools to colleges and universities, including the University of Karachi and Habib University.

-Healthcare facilities in the neighborhood include private hospitals, clinics, and pharmacies, ensuring residents have ready access to essential health services.
+Healthcare facilities in the neighborhood include private hospitals, clinics, providing residents with access to essential health services.
 Similar to other parts of Karachi, Gulistan-e-Johar is susceptible to flooding during the monsoon season due to heavy rainfall.

 Culture and recreation

-Gulistan-e-Jauhar's cultural scene is a reflection of its diverse population.
-The area is teeming with restaurants, roadside tea stalls, cafes, and food stalls offering a vast selection of cuisines, from traditional Pakistani dishes to international favorites.
-The neighborhood is particularly famous for its budding roadside food scene.
-It is famous for biryani as well as other diverse cuisines including Sindhi and Balochi cuisine.

-The neighborhood features several parks and recreational areas, including the renowned Jauhar Park, serving as a focal point for outdoor activities and community events.
-The neighborhood's numerous apartments blocks and flats often have their own shared amenities, further enriching the recreational options for residents.
+The neighborhood features several parks and recreational areas, including the renowned Jauhar Park.
+The neighborhood's apartments blocks and flats often have their own shared amenities, further enriching the recreational options for residents.

 Transport

 The neighborhood is centrally located and easily accessible.
-Gulistan-e-Jauhar is well-connected to the rest of Karachi through a network of major roads, bus routes (G-19, Gulistan,safari coach and EV-3), rickshaws and ride-hailing apps.
+Gulistan-e-Jauhar is well-connected to the rest of Karachi through a network of major roads, bus routes (Gulistan Coach, G-19, G-27, G-11 and EV-3), rickshaws, chinchis and ride-hailing apps.
 The neighborhood is also close to the busiest airport in Pakistan, Jinnah International Airport.
 As of early 2023, major road construction were completed while in 2024, Fly over and underpass were constructed on Jauhar Chowrangi to ease the traffic jam.